aquamatt/pihole-blocking/README.md

+## Regex list

+Regexes are useful for blocking some obvious TLDs.
+Find a small set in https://raw.githubusercontent.com/aquamatt/pihole-blocking/master/lists/regex.list to add to your list.
+The Pi-hole UI doesn't allow you to enter wildcards for a TLD, so just append these to `/etc/pihole/regex.list` and restart the `pihole-FTL` service.

 ## To use

 Download and run `build.sh`.
 This needs bash but in the `lists` directory here you will find a recent build which can be downloaded with https://raw.githubusercontent.com/aquamatt/pihole-blocking/master/lists/max_porn_block.list